Download SFTP Client

 The php-bin/ and php-data/ directories contain the files required for PHP scripting support.
 The latter is also meant to hold files that should be accessible only to PHP scripts and not downloadable via a web browser.
 While you can accomplish this with htaccess files as well, this is meant to be even more secure.
 Please note that any changes made to php-bin/php-cgi and php-data/php.ini are overwritten each build run.
 We provide access to them for reference purposes only.
 If you need to make changes to PHP’s behavior then you’ll need to use .user.ini files instead.

 The raw access and error logs are accessible via the logs directory.
 Content is only retained for a couple of days, though, so it’s more for troubleshooting and debugging than retaining historical data.

 The tmp/ directory should be used for all temporary file needs – nothing should ever use the server’s /tmp.
 There are numerous servers in the cluster and no guarantees that a user will hit the same one each time.
 The individual temp directories are synchronized across the entire cluster and provide better seperation protection between individual Web Hosting accounts.

 Anything ending in .php will be executed as PHP script rather than displayed.
-If you give a non-PHP file a .php extention, it will probably go through unaffected; however, if you name a PHP script something other than with a .php extension then the script won't run and may even display sensitive data to the browser such as database login / password.
+If you give a non-PHP file a .php extension, it will probably go through unaffected; however, if you name a PHP script something other than with a .php extension then the script won’t run and may even display sensitive data to the browser such as a database login / password.
 If your PHP script is named properly and is still displaying the code instead of executing it, contact us as your account may not have PHP enabled at all.
 (This was common for older accounts but it is enabled by default for anything recent)